pranav-kale-01/Flutter/clima/README.md

 Clima is a weather Forecasting applicaiton created in Flutter.
 The openweather API is used to get the weather based on the current location of the user.

-  The whole project is divided into smaller individual Cards which can be used seperately.

 ## V2.1 Changelog
  - Bux Fixes: